-- text the string prefix we are attempting to match (all matches must begin with it) - line the current input line with leading whitespace removed - begidx the beginning index of the prefix text - endidx the ending index of the prefix text static perror (msg: Any, , end: str = n', apply_style: bool = True) \rightarrow None Print message to sys.stderr pexcept (msg: Any, , end: str = '\n', apply_style: bool = True) \rightarrow None Print Exception message to sys.stderr.
+- text the string prefix we are attempting to match (all matches must begin with it) - line the current input line with leading whitespace removed - begidx the beginning index of the prefix text - endidx the ending index of the prefix text - path_filter optional filter function that determines if a path belongs in the results this function takes a path as its argument and returns True if the path should be kept in the results pexcept (msg: Any, , $end: str = \noindent$ '\noindent', $apply_style: bool = True$) \rightarrow None Print Exception message to sys.stderr.
 If debug is true, print exception traceback if one exists.